phgnm/task_manager_app/README.md

 The program is under construction and is expected to include the following functions:

-- An account system which is connected to Firebase
+- An account system which is connected to Firebase (DONE)
-- Functions to create, edit, and delete a task
+- Functions to create, edit, and delete a task (DONE)
 - Notify the user when the task is about to due